kocherovms/metracer/README.md

 4) When you are done with tracing press **q** - this will stop tracing and remove all instrumentation from a target JVM

-Of course, there is a builtin help page in metracer:
+There are other functions available in metracer (e.g. vertical instrumentation).
+Brief description is availble in a builtin help:
 ``` console
 $ java -jar metracer.jar -h
 ```

+For detailed information on how to use **metracer** please visit http://develorium.com/metracer.

 # Technology